sneha-malshetti/Advances-in-Data-Sciences-Architecture-Team-8/README.md

-# Advances in Data Science/Architecture - Midterm - Team-8
+# Loan Delinquency Prediction- ADS Midterm
 The repository consists of the following :

 - Data Ingestion file -